What is prenatal care?

 In fact, maternal mortality was reduced when prenatal care began in the first trimester according to one study, meaning that women who sought late prenatal care were more at risk1

-So what is it about prenatal care that makes it so crucial to a successful delivery?
+So what about prenatal care makes it so crucial to a successful delivery?

 What you can expect during your visits

-Here's a rundown of everything you may expect during your prenatal appointments:
+Here's a rundown of everything you may expect during your pregnancy check ups:

 - 6-12 weeks: Traditional prenatal care begins with an extended office visit with the obstetrician or midwife.
 A detailed history2 is taken, including a family history of genetic disorders with possible tests3 that include: ultrasound, pelvic exam, blood work, blood pressure, weight and urine screening for proteins and sugar.

 - 12-16 weeks: The second appointment is usually a month after your first appointment.
 The most likely things that will happen during your visit are blood pressure checks, urine screenings, weight recording and any additional tests if needed.

 - 18-22 weeks: If an ultrasound is already done, fundal height (FH) is measured, and foetal heart tones (FHTs) are documented.
 FH is the distance in centimetres from the pubic bone to the top of the uterus and FHTs are listening and measuring the foetal heart rate with a hand-held device called a Foetal Doppler.